-The name “Tuck Fest” comes from the Tuckaseegee Ford and Trail, a historical landmark located at the USNWC.
+The name “Tuck Fest” comes from the Tuckaseegee Ford and Trail, a historical landmark located on the property of the USNWC.
 The ford is the first known crossing point along the Catawba River that was traveled by Native Americans and European settlers.
-The Ford allowed travelers coming from the western part of the state to reach the key intersection of the Tuckaseegee Trail and the great Trading Path, the area now known as Charlotte, N.C.
+The Ford allowed travelers coming from the western part of the state to reach the key intersection of the Tuckaseegee Trail and the great Trading Path, the area now known as Center City Charlotte.
 As the area continued to grow, the Ford became a crucial crossing point for travelers and traders during and after the Revolutionary War.
-Located on USNWC property, Sadler Island is a visible reminder of the Tuckaseegee Ford and its historical significance.
+Located next to the USNWC on the Catawba River, Sadler Island is a visible reminder of the Tuckaseegee Ford and its historical significance.

 Anyone who has paid the one-time registration fee (see above) can participate in our Tuck Fest races and competitions once they receive a participation bib.
 We do have age recommendations for certain races and competitions that can be found on the event pages.

 Tuck Fest registration does not include any Day Pass activities.
 Guests must purchase a pass in order to participate in any of our land, flatwater or whitewater activities.
-Pass options can be found here: http://usnwc.org/activity-passes/.
+Pass options can be found HERE.

-For guests staying overnight, we recommend the Fairfield Inn Northlake and Hampton Inn Charlotte-Belmont, both partners with the USNWC.
+For guests staying overnight, we recommend any of our local Hotel Partners found HERE .
 We do not have any on-site areas designated for camping.
-The McDowell Nature Preserve and KOA Charlotte are the closest camping sites.
+The McDowell Nature Preserve and KOA Charlotte are the closest camping areas.

-If you are interested in volunteering throughout the weekend, please contact us at email@example.com.
+Helping hands throughout the festival are always welcome.
+If you are interested in volunteering during any day of Tuck Fest, please contact us at email@example.com.

-If you are interested in being a vendor or event sponsor during Tuck Fest weekend, please submit a form from the following page: Exhibitor Application Page
+If you are interested in being a vendor or event sponsor during Tuck Fest, please visit the Vendor Application page found HERE.

-Weather dependent, our trails will remain open to mountain bikers, hikers and runners throughout Tuck Fest weekend.
+The USNWC’s trail status is variable and is dependent on weather conditions.
 As always, we recommend checking the USNWC website for trail status before visiting.